wahwynn/statista-case-study/README.md

     ```

 1. Create the mock data (Optional)

     ```bash
     python mock_data.py
     ```

     The mock data will be cached locally in the `mock_data.json` file.
+Delete this file if you ever want to regenerate the mock data.
 This step is optional.
-It will be run automatically in the next step when populating the Chroma store.
+If the mock data doesn't exist, it will be created automatically in the next step when populating the Chroma store.

 1. Populate the Chroma vector store with the mock_data

     ```bash
     python vector_store.py
     ```

+    This step will load the mock data into a Chroma database and persist it to the folder `mock_data_chroma.db`.
+Subsequent runs will load from this persisted store.
+To recreate the database from the mock data, delete the persisted folder and rerun this command.

 1. Run